1984 anti-Sikh riots: Cobrapost operation

 According to an April 2014 Cobrapost sting operation, the government muzzled the Delhi Police during the riots.
 Messages were broadcast directing the police not to act against rioters, and the fire brigade would not go to areas where cases of arson were reported.

 Special Investigation Team (Supreme Court)

 In January 2018, the Supreme Court of India decided to form a three-member Special Investigation Team (SIT) of its own to probe 186 cases related to 1984 anti-Sikh riots that were not further investigated by Union Government formed SIT.
 This SIT would consists of a former High court judge, a former IPS officer whose rank is not less than or equivalent to Inspector general and a serving IPS Officer.

-Recognition as a genocide
+Lobbying for recognition as a genocide

 While there has been no formal state recognition of the 1984 massacre as a genocide, Sikh communities both in India and the diaspora continue to lobby for its acknowledgment.